NIVANorge/chemspiderapi/README.md

 Coverage
 --------

-As of 2018-10-17, the following functionalities are implemented (100% of functionality with 67% of annotation):
+As of 2018-10-17, the following functionalities are implemented (100% functionality with 67% overall annotation and 37% quality annotation):

 **FILTERING**